upperstream/dotfiles/README.md

 created in your `~/.dotfiles.d/backups/YYYYmmdd'T'HHMMSS` directory.
 Run the script with `-n` option does nothing but merely prints what will be done.

+This script supports `-s` option to set up symbolic links for additional set of tools.
+See the above description above for `dotfiles_install_tools.sh` for details.

 Execute `./dotfiles_link_files -H` to learn more options.